someimportantcompany/dynazord/docs/2-Writing-Models.md

 ## One Table Support

 A common DynamoDB use-case is to store multiple datasets in a single table, using the partition key to accurately store data under a partition & the sort key to hold similar data together.
-This library has support for this pattern, by adding a `value` property with variables for interpolation.
+This library has support for composite keys, by adding a `composite` property with variables for interpolation.

 ```js
 const tableName = 'dynazord-example';